gvona89/project_II/readme.md

-# Pantry
+# Pantry App

 ## Objectives

-* Keep ontop of inventory and/or engineering your very own home recipes with Pantry
+* Stay on top of inventory and/or engineering your very own home recipes with Pantry

 ## WireFrame
 * ![alt text](public/img/wireframe/wireframe0.jpg)